ahpatel86/duckqrp/README.md

 | `--db file --memory-limit 1GB` | 151 s | 1183 MB |
 | `--db file --memory-limit 512MB` | 157 s | **687 MB** |

 A 5.5× memory reduction for a 33% time cost.

+*(This table and the memory floor below were measured on synthetic data at 100k/500k/2m patients, before the real extract was available.
+The shape of the result — spilling rather than failing — has held on real data, but the absolute numbers have not been re-measured.)*

-The memory floor is **flat across scale** — 100k, 500k and 2m patients all complete at 160 MB, because the floor is set by per-operator working sets rather than data volume.
+The memory floor is **flat
+across scale** — 100k, 500k and 2m patients all complete at 160 MB,
+because the floor is set by per-operator working sets rather than data volume.
 Disk, not RAM, is the binding constraint at scale: at the floor